JuliaFolds/data-parallelism/src/tutorials/quick-introduction.md

 `@reduce() do` syntax is the most flexible way in FLoops.jl for expressing custom reductions.
-It is very useful when more than two quantities interacts (e.g., index and value in the example below).
+It is very useful when more than two quantities that interact (e.g., index and value in the example below).
 Note also that `@reduce` can be used multiple times in the loop body.
 Here is the way to compute `findmin` and `findmax` in parallel: